leconkisador/TwitterUnfollowBot/README.md

-# TwitterFollowBot
+# TwitterUnfollowBot
-A twitter bot that follow as many people as you want
+A twitter bot that unfollow as many people as you want

 ## Description